CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

-As an example you can check this video:
+As an example you can check:
-* in which Bob sends an ecrypted message to Alice [Video](https://asciinema.org/a/mmCBfBdCFfcYCRBuTSe3kjCFs) the message is encrypoted by Bob, using is own private key and Alice public key the message is then decrypted by Alice using Alice private key
+* a [Video](https://asciinema.org/a/mmCBfBdCFfcYCRBuTSe3kjCFs) in which Bob sends an ecrypted message to Alice

+  1.the message is encrypoted by Bob, using is own private key and Alice public key 1.the message is then decrypted by Alice using Alice private key

-* in which Me and You exchange an ecrypted text file [Video](https://asciinema.org/a/y23ZPc6uQ9YBkts1gPZHjvfWT) the file is encrypted by Me using my private key and your public key the file is then decrypted by you, using your private key
+* a [Video](https://asciinema.org/a/y23ZPc6uQ9YBkts1gPZHjvfWT) in which Me and You exchange an ecrypted text file

+   1.the file is encrypted by Me using my private key and your public key 1.the file is then decrypted by you, using your private key

 ## Errors:

+add here possible erros?